paddymul/emacs-from-scratch/emacs-coaching-notes.md

 I deleted a bunch of packages from ~/.emacs.d/elpa because I was getting "older than compiled" warnings on startup and I found them tiring

+### What to work on next
+corfu?
+window mangement?
+magit?   probably not because I'm not doing a lot of collaboration where it matters

+emacs startup open buffers?

+## tips before coaching session

+make sure .emacs git repo is comitted